 Yes, it's absolutely possible.
 You can make Meatloaf and Mashed Potatoes in about 20 minutes.
 I know you what you're thinking: no way, not me.
 But yes you, yes way.
 It's absolutely possible.

-For this month's On Board in 20 meal series I wanted to put together a truly comfort food recipe.
-The weather here has been so unsettled and quintessential West Coast fall.
-Big, blustery storms and on-again, off-again rain that just makes you want to curl up with a blanket, a book and a bonfire.
+For this 20 Minute Meal series I wanted to put together a truly comfort food recipe.
+Winter weather can been so unsettled.
+Big, blustery storms, snow and rain just make you want to curl up with a blanket, a book and a bonfire.
 And possibly some baked meatloaf.

 There are two reasons meatloaf takes so long: complexity and density.
 This recipe eliminates both of those elements.